saivert/pwvucontrol/README.md

 [Download flatpak bundle](https://saivert.com/files/pwvucontrol.flatpak) (built from git Aug.
 1 2023)

+There is a flatpak-builder manifest in the build-aux directory.
+I'm planning on getting it on flathub but I need help crossing the finish line here.

 ## General info

 This is an attempt are making a volume control applet for Pipewire.